Infinidat/infi.clickhouse_orm/docs/models_and_databases.md

 ### Alias fields

-An alias field is is simply a different way to call another field in the model.
+An alias field is simply a different way to call another field in the model.
 For example:

         date_born = field.DateField(alias="birthday")